-Another tool that mitigates the cognitive load problem is Intag.
+Another tool that mitigates the cognitive load problem is VC Lite.
+It's gotten a bit better since last year, and it also changed its name.
 It's a third-party tool that numbers elements and links.
 All you have to do is say the number.
 Saying what you see is cognitively easier than remembering a command.
 I'll come back to this later.

-So the keys to limiting cognitive load are using efficiently and consistently worded commands and also using numbered links and elements to give yourself a break from thinking of commands.
+So the keys to limiting cognitive load are using efficiently and consistently worded commands and also using numbered links and elements to give yourself a break from having to think of commands.